 Table of Contents

 When I got back into photography back in 2001, it was with an early generation Canon Elph pocket camera.
 All I was planning on doing was playing with it on vacation, but I caught the bug.
 When I got serious about photography I found myself interest in bird photography, so I researched lenses and decided that the Canon 100-400 was the lens I should build my kit around.
-Because of that, I started building my camera kit around Canon gear, and it’s still my primary gear for my bird photography.
-I’m quite happy with Canon gear, so I don’t expect this to change any time soon.
+Because of that, I started building my camera kit around Canon gear, and Canon is still my primary gear for my bird photography.

 This is the other bag I use for carrying my bigger gear, Think Tank Retrospective 30.
 I have stuffed a 70-200F2.8, 24-105, 180mm macro and two bodies into this and it held it all for a day in the field.
 Normally I don’t carry that much gear in it, but it’s a very useful bag for when you want to grab some of your gear and do something where hauling the backpack around is inappropriate or won’t be allowed.
 Bonus points to the Retrospective lines for not screaming CAMERA BAG HERE to a casual viewer.

-The Canon 7D is the top of the line APS-sized sensor camera from Canon.
+The Canon 7DmkII is the top of the line APS-sized sensor camera from Canon.
 This camera is what I’d call the “prosumer” body, in that it has most of the features you’ll see on the more expensive full-frame pro-caliber bodies but the APS sensor keeps the price more reasonable.
-I like the APS sensor for bird photography because you can use the sensor magnification factor (1.6x on Canon gear) to get some boost out of your lenses and some money off the cost of the full-frame bodies.
-These days the cost isn’t as significant (compare the price of the 7D to the Canon 6D) and the image quality lets you do the cropping in post-processing instead of with the sensor.
-This is a great body and it’s taken a lot of use and abuse from me without a glitch, but it’s at the end of it’s life in the product line and is rumored to be on the list for an update in 2014.
-See below for my recommendations for camera bodies for someone looking to buy their gear today (hint: not the 7d).
+I like the APS sensor for bird photography because you can use the sensor magnification factor (1.6x on Canon gear) to get some boost out of your lenses and save some money off the cost of the full-frame bodies.

 My workhorse birding lens Canon 70-200mm f/2.8L IS II combined with the Canon 2.0X III Telephoto Extender.
 This combo gives me the ability to cover from 70mm (at F2.8!) to 400mm at F5.6, using a single lens.
 If it a fairly expensive combination compared to the Canon 100-400, which I started my bird photography with, but the lens is sharper, with faster autofocus, and a really solid build quality.
 This is not a beginners lens (that’s the 100-400), but unless you want to spend $11,000 for the new Canon 200-400 with the built in 1.4x extender, this is the best birding and critter lens for the Canon line, with no compromises.
 It’s allowed me to shift to a single lens on a single body for everything in the telephoto range, and the image quality, sharpness and detail is such that it lets me shoot and crop without often wishing I had a 500mm or 600mm lens in my kit.
 I really, really love this lens setup and if you’re serious about this kind of photography, this is the lens set to aspire to.